Work in Progress

 Project Overview

-What happens when a mother can’t eat and her daughter can’t stop?
-In Tough Cookie, a 12-year-old girl starved for approval is challenged by diet culture and the fear of giving in to fit in.
+What happens when a mother can’t eat, and her daughter can’t stop?
+In the middle grade novel, TOUGH COOKIE, a 12-year-old girl who is starved for approval confronts diet culture and the challenge of giving in to fit in.

 Synopsis